 - Firewall – Used for securing the network from threats (internal and external)

+- The latest version of Post Office Protocol (POP3) is the most widely used protocol and is being supported by most email clients.
 It provides a convenient and standard way for users to access mailboxes and download messages.
-An important advantage of this is that the mail messages get delivered to the client PC and they can be read with or without accessing the web.
+An important advantage of this is that the mail messages get delivered to the client’s PC and they can be read with or without accessing the web.

-- Creation of latest messages impossible without being logged onto the web
+- The creation of the latest messages is impossible without being logged onto the web

 - All messages get stored on the disc drive of your computer